tencentyun/intlcloud-documents/product/监控与管理/访问控制/常见问题_intl.md

 2. Authorize the policy to the sub-account.
 For more information on authorization, see [Authorization Management](https://cloud.tencent.com/document/product/598/10602).

-The products that **support** read-only permission at resource level include: CVM, TencentDB for MySQL, and TKE.
+Products that **support** read-only permission at resource level include: CVM, TencentDB for MySQL, and TKE.
-For other products, the read-only access to specific resources is not available.
+For other products, the read-only access to specified resources is not available.
 The sub-accounts can only be authorized to view all resources or unable to view all resources.